zonemaster/zonemaster-cli/docs/Installation.md

 other interfaces to Zonemaster.
 For an overview of the Zonemaster product, please see the [main Zonemaster Repository].

+## Docker

+Zonemaster-CLI is available on Docker Hub and can be run on Docker without any installation, besides that Docker must be installed.
+See the [USING] Zonemaster-CLI document for how to run it on Docker.
+Links for installation of Docker are found there.

+The rest of this document is about doing a local installation of Zonemaster-CLI, not relevant for running Zonemaster-CLI on Docker.

-## Prerequisites
+## Prerequisites for CPAN installation

-Before installing Zonemaster::CLI, you should [install Zonemaster::Engine][ Zonemaster::Engine installation].
+Before installing Zonemaster::CLI from CPAN, you should [install Zonemaster::Engine][ Zonemaster::Engine installation], unless you are to install on Debian using pre-built packages (see below).

 > **Note:** [Zonemaster::Engine] and [Zonemaster::LDNS] are dependencies of
 > Zonemaster::CLI.
 Zonemaster::LDNS has a special installation requirement,